gooddata/gooddata-ui/docs/execute_component.md

     onLoadingChanged({ isLoading }) {
         // eslint-disable-next-line no-console
         console.log('isLoading', isLoading);
-        // onLoadingChanged must reset error, so that we are not in error during loading
+        // onLoadingChanged must reset the error so that we are not in error during loading
-        // onError is run after onLoadingChanged, so we do not have to worry about overriding current error this.setState({
+        // onError is run after onLoadingChanged so we do not have to worry about an overriding current error this.setState({
             isLoading,
             error: null